AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 agreed remuneration.

-.
 The notice of termination must reach the contracting party before 10 a.m.,

 following day.

-the room price for a further day.
+the room price for an additional day.

-if the Guest
+if the guest

-or physical safety towards the
+or physical safety of the

 ;

-(6) If the fulfillment of the contract becomes impossible due to an event
+(6) If the fulfillment of the contract becomes impossible due to an event that can be considered force majeure

-to be regarded as force majeure, the contract shall be terminated.
+, the contract shall be terminated.

-However, the Proprietor shall be obliged to return the remuneration already received
+However, the accommodation provider is obliged to return the remuneration already received on a pro rata basis

-on a pro rata basis so that it does not derive any profit from the event. (§ 1447 ABGB.)
+so that he does not profit from the event. (§ 1447 ABGB.)

 § 15 Illness or death of the guest in the accommodation establishment